Market

 Management's Responsibility for the Standalone Financial Statements

-The Company’s Board of Directors is responsible for the matters stated in section 134(5)
+The Company’s Board of Directors is responsible for the matters stated in section

-of the Companies Act, 2013 (“the Act”) with respect to the preparation of these
+134(5) of the Companies Act, 2013 (“the Act”) with respect to the preparation of

-accordance with the Ind AS and other accounting principles generally accepted in
+in accordance with the Ind AS and other accounting principles generally accepted

-responsibility also includes maintenance of adequate accounting records in
+This responsibility also includes maintenance of adequate accounting records in

 accordance with the provisions of the Act for safeguarding of the assets of the